Seven of The Best Gold Tip Arrows

 Gold Tip Velocity

-The Velocity Arrows are a more-affordable, but just as popular, option.
-The straightness tolerance on these is a little less than the Hunter XTs—+/- .006 vs. +/- .003—but again, in the grand scheme of things, that may not matter to much.
-These are actually available in a broader range of spine—300 on the low end, to 340, 400, 500, and all the way up to 600—so these may be a great option if you have a lower-poundage bow, as the 600 spines are for use with bows with a draw weight of 30 to 54 pounds.
-That's a nice option—very often, arrow manufacturers don't offer much to users of lower-pound bows, and that's a shame, because there are a lot of hunters out there using lower-pound bows!
+The Velocity Arrows are another great option.
+The straightness tolerance on these is a little less than the Hunter XTs—+/- .006 vs. +/- .003—but again, in the grand scheme of things, that may not matter too much.
+These are actually manufactured in a broader range of spine—300 on the low end, to 340, 400, 500, and all the way up to 600—so these may be a great option if you have a lower-poundage bow, as the 600 spines are for use with bows with a draw weight of 30 to 54 pounds.
+That's a nice option—very often, arrow manufacturers don't offer much to users of lower-pound bows, and that's a shame, because there are a lot of hunters out there using lower-pound bows in the 40-pound range.
 So, good on Gold Tip for figuring that out.

-There are many archers who think that Hunter PRO Arrows are the best Gold Tips available.
+There are many archers who think that Hunter PRO Arrows are the best Gold Tips made.
 They have an incredible straightness tolerance of +/- .001 of an inch, which, as I've written elsewhere, is a marvel of modern manufacturing.
 That's incredible.
-If you're worried about heading out on the hunting and the straightness of your arrows, lay those fears to rest, because that's one straight arrow.
+If you're worried about heading out on the hunt and the straightness of your arrows, lay those fears to rest, because that's one incredibly straight arrow.